 GiveGab retains a 2% campaign management fee from all donations, capped at $20 per donation.
 Credit card processing fees are an additional 2.2% + $0.30.
-100% of all donations are tax-deductible for the donor.
+Donations are tax-deductible as allowed by law.
 All donations will be officially receipted for tax purposes by GiveGab.

 Q. What is the deadline to ensure my participation in Give DeKalb County?

-The deadline to register and have guaranteed inclusion in Give DeKalb County is March 31, 2018.
-Note, nonprofits must be a 2018 DCNP member by March 1, 2018 to participate.
+The deadline to register for Give DeKalb County is March 31, 2019.
+Note, nonprofits must be 2019 DCNP members by March 1, 2019 to participate.
 Your profile on GiveGab is available 365 days a year for fundraising and volunteer management.